‘RoboCop’ 1987 special screening featuring Nancy Allen & Peter Weller + Paul Verhoeven

 ‘Robocop’ 1987 & 2014

-Directed by José Padilha, the 2014 RoboCop remake stars Joel Kinnaman (Safe House, David Fincher's The Girl with the Dragon Tattoo), Abbie Cornish (Sucker Punch), Michael Keaton (Batman), Jennifer Ehle, Jay Baruchel, Gary Oldman, Samuel L. Jackson, Jackie Earle Haley, Michael Kenneth Williams, Aimee Garcia, Zach Grenier, and Marianne Jean-Baptiste.
-RoboCop 2014 is scheduled to open on February 7, 2014.
+Directed by José Padilha, the 2014 RoboCop remake stars Joel Kinnaman (seen in David Fincher’s The Girl with the Dragon Tattoo), Abbie Cornish (seen in Zack Snyder’s box office dud Sucker Punch), Michael Keaton (Batman), Jennifer Ehle, Jay Baruchel, Gary Oldman, Samuel L. Jackson, Jackie Earle Haley, Michael Kenneth Williams, Aimee Garcia, Zach Grenier, and Marianne Jean-Baptiste.
+RoboCop 2014 is scheduled to open in February 2014.

 RoboCop was Nancy Allen’s biggest box office hit; yet, Allen is best known for her collaborations with Brian De Palma: a supporting role in Carrie (1976), with Sissy Spacek and Piper Laurie; and leads in Dressed to Kill (1980), trying to figure out who killed Angie Dickinson, and Blow Out (1981), opposite John Travolta.